A/B testing Calculator: Sequential Sampling

 Sequential sampling helps make real-time decisions.
 Our tool is suitable for running sequential A/B tests.

-Conversion rates in the gray zone will not be distinguishable from baseline.
+Conversion rates in the gray area will not be distinguishable from the baseline.

-Percent of the time the minimum effect will be detected if it exists
+The percentage of cases where a minimum effect will be detected, if it actually exists

-Percent of the time a difference will be detected if it does NOT exist
+The percentage of cases where a difference will be detected, if it does not actually exist

 Control wins if: